LAW COLLOQUY

 Crime Syndicates

-Crime syndicate often called as ‘Mafia’ is the most significant areas of organised crime group that attempts to control the supply of protection.
-They create their own 'business' techniques, which is usually operated from established headquarters.
+Crime syndicates, often called ‘Mafia,’ are the most significant areas of organised crime groups that attempt to control the supply of protection.
+They create their own 'business' techniques, which are usually operated from established headquarters.

 They avoid using violence and generally have a respectable position in society.
-They live in posh residential areas, freely associating with high-status persons and engaged in lawful earning pursuits.
-They mostly operate in big metropolitan areas which happen to be big centres of communication, transportation and distribution of goods.
+They live in posh residential areas, freely associating with high-status persons and engaging in lawful earning pursuits.
+They mostly operate in big metropolitan areas, which happen to be big centres of communication, transportation, and distribution of goods.

 The leaders of big crime syndicates periodically gather at fixed places to discuss problems of mutual interest and concern.
-They generally supply illegal goods and services by an organised criminal gang.
-The illegal goods could be drugs, liquor, etc. while the illegal services could be call-girls, gambling and so forth.
+They generally supply illegal goods and services through an organised criminal gang.
+The illegal goods could be drugs, liquor, etc., while the illegal services could be call girls, gambling, and so forth.

 They have a proper hierarchy.
 They do not deal directly.
-Each syndicate has bosses who are usually behind the scene.
-There is front men/underboss at various levels executing the works assigned to them.
-The underboss collects information and relays messages to the boss and passes instructions down to underlings.
-In some cases, there is no underboss but the boss has an adviser or a counsellor.
+Each syndicate has bosses who are usually behind the scenes.
+Frontmen/underbosses at various levels execute the work assigned to them.
+The underboss collects information, relays messages to the boss, and passes instructions down to underlings.
+In some cases, there is no underboss, but the boss has an adviser or a counsellor.

-Below the level of the underboss are criminals who act as 'intermediaries' between the upper and the lower level personnel.
+Below the level of the underboss are criminals who act as 'intermediaries' between the upper and lower-level personnel.
 Some of these intermediaries act as chiefs of operating units.
-The lowest level members are ordinary criminals who report to the 'intermediaries'.
+The lowest-level members are ordinary criminals who report to the intermediaries.

 Outside the structure of the syndicate are a large number of employees and agents who do most of the actual work in various criminal enterprises.